DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

-See the [--video-options](command-line-interface.md#--video-options-optionvalueoption2value2) command line parameter description for the available options.
+See [Basic Video Options](common-concepts/screenshots-and-videos.md#basic-video-options) for the available options.

 > Use the [videoPath](#videopath) option to enable video recording.